stankovictab/upscaler/README.md

 - [x] Make upscale.sh runnable from anywhere.
 An alias can solve this?
 - [x] The upscaler call in the script needs to then run from anywhere.
 - [x] Fix not being able to run if a folder has spaces in it.
 So escape whitespace and other characters?
 Maybe try and find a way to convert imported paths to absolute ones.
 This should fix spaces in file names aswell.
-- [ ] If you just say upscale 1, it'll create a folder 1 and an Upscaled folder in it.
+- [x] If you just say upscale 1, it'll create a folder 1 and an Upscaled folder in it.
 Make a check to see if "1" actually exists, if it doesn't, don't do anything.
-- [ ] See if the / at the end if passing a folder needs to be removed in order to not get the // thing in echos.
-Seems like it doesn't impact functionality.
 - [x] Make a post on reddit about the ffmpeg issue.
-- [ ] Mention that you need imagemagick for the AVIF check.
+- [x] Think about moving the `mkdir` line up before the loop, so that it creates the folder for every upscale - this is useful for qimgv's single image upscale.
+- [ ] Think about moving the `mv` line up into the loop too, so that it moves into the folder on every single upscale, so that it doesn't clutter shit up.
-- [ ] Fix the qimgv AVIF script in scripts/.
+- [x] Fix the qimgv AVIF script in ~/scripts/.
-- [ ] Make this script executable from qimgv.
+- [x] Make this script executable from qimgv.
 - [x] Add image pixel count comparison in order to do AVIF or WEBP.
 - [x] Add flag to keep original upscaled image.
 - [ ] Add more models, for instance digital art ones, see what Upscayl uses.
 - [ ] Think of a way to constantly show the full progress bar when upscaling a folder.
 For instance, look up how many images are in the folder, and count how many have been upscaled, then show the progress bar based on that after every upscale.
+- [ ] Upgrade to libaom 3.6.1 to fix AVIF issue, and then remove the pixel count check. (package `libaom`, still not updated in Fedora's repos.)

 ## Installation

-Clone the repo, and have `ffmpeg` installed.\
+Clone the repo, and have `ffmpeg` and `imagemagick` installed.\
 I also suggest making a shell alias for the script to the folder you've cloned, so you can run it from anywhere.

 ```bash